AhmedSam3r/study-docker/README.md

   ```

 - `docker swarm join token worker` will **generate a command text that we will copy** that should i use on my other worker machines that i want them to join the swarm group where manager1 will be the leader/master
+  - first login into the other machine using `docker-machine ssh node_name`
   - `docker swarm join --token SWMTKN-1-4sjrnukmz8a5id8oj0k5alupbkd32936y2lg6w7y26i3bwoj03-chtv6m6b2g2xoruodsgzwp1pn 192.x.x.x:2377`
   - as you can see it's activated and not a manager
     ```